sveltely/sveltely.github.io/presentation.md

 We are group 7.
 We have Braden, Leona and myself Chows.

-Today we are going to give a brief overview of the javascript framework Svelte.
+Since we have been learning React recently, today we are going to give a brief overview of the javascript framework Svelte.

 Svelte is interesting because it makes writing a reactive application easier to understand and with much less boilerplate code than React.

-It compiles the code you write into vanilla JavaScript for the browser to run (no virtual DOM).
+It compiles the code you write into vanilla JavaScript for the browser to run, there is no virtual DOM.

 +++